knmnyn/cs4248-2020/README.md

 `draft.html` - a separate template HTML for sending customized templated emails.
 Originally crafted at beefree.io.

+Notes:
+D02D23 hex is the color code for the red background for the 2020 webpage.
-Notes: 500e80 hex is the color code for the purple background for the webpage.
+500e80 hex is the color code for the purple background for the 2010 webpage.